CS

 CarSorted

 Compare every CUPRA Terramar variant sold new in Australia.
-4 variants, from $44,990 to $64,990 RRP.
-Side-by-side specs, ANCAP safety, fuel economy, towing capacity, warranty and running costs — pricing sourced from the CUPRA Australian website and updated weekly.
+4 variants, from $53,990 to $77,990 RRP.
+Side-by-side specs, ANCAP safety, fuel economy, towing capacity, warranty and running costs, pricing sourced from the CUPRA Australian website and updated weekly.

 Every CUPRA Terramar variant in Australia, compared

 4 variants of the CUPRA Terramar are on sale in Australia.
-Tap a variant to jump to its specs, or compare them side-by-side in the table below.
+Compare them side-by-side in the table below, or tap any variant to jump to it and expand its full specs.

 CUPRA Terramar variants compared by price, power, fuel and drivetrain